 Attraction Type: Castle

-Location: Past the end of Shore Road, 1 mile south of Wick town centre.
-Trail along the shore from a parking area at the road end.
+Location: Past the end of Shore Road, one mile south of Wick town centre.
+There is a trail along the shore from a parking area at the road end.

 Website: Castle of Old Wick